Home

 As the 1980’s drew to a close, Waddy Wachtel found himself to be one of the most sought after guitarists on the music scene in Los Angeles, and was called by some “sideman to the stars.”
 Waddy was part of a group of session musicians that were called "the L.A. session-musician 'mafia' “ by Dave DiMartino, in Singer-Songwriters: Pop Music's Performer-Composers, from A to Zevon, which included Andrew Gold (multi-instrumental musician), Russ Kunkle (drums), Leland Sklar (bass) and Jai Winding (piano).
 By the end of the 1980’s Waddy had also earned a reputation as a dynamite producer.

 In 1988 the hit song by the Church “Under the Milky Way” was released and showed Waddy’s incredible production abilities.
+The Church called upon Waddy to produce many of their albums.

-Also in 1988 Waddy Wachtel was called upon by his old friend Keith Richards to assist him with production, composition and guitar on his first solo album Talk Is Cheap which led to the formation of Keith’s touring group The X-Pensive Winos.
-Waddy was involved with all of Keith’s solo albums and toured with the X-Pensive Winos through 1992.
+Click picture to ZOOMAlso in 1988 Waddy Wachtel was summoned by his old friend Keith Richards to assist him with production, song writing and guitar on his first solo album Talk Is Cheap which led to the formation of Keith’s touring group The X-Pensive Winos and their 1988 tour.

-For the first half of the 1990’s, Waddy not only continued touring with Keith Richards but also appeared on albums by Iggy Pop, Bob Dylan, Ringo Starr, Hall and Oates, Rod Stewart and Joe Walsh (album covers pictured).
-Other performers he added guitar licks and production to were Bon Jovi, Diana Ross, Bob Seger & The Silver Bullet Band, Warren Zevon, Marty Balin, Tracy Chapman, Neil Diamond, Spinal Tap, Tom Waits, Jackson Browne, Kris Kristofferson, Randy Newman, Jackson Browne, the Bee Gees and others.
-In 1995 he considered it a great honor to be asked to play on an album by an artist he had always admired - Brian Wilson.
+Other performers he added guitar licks and production to were Bon Jovi, Diana Ross, Bob Seger & The Silver Bullet Band, Warren Zevon, Marty Balin, Tracy Chapman, Neil Diamond, Spinal Tap, Tom Waits, Jackson Browne, Kris Kristofferson, Randy Newman, The Bee Gees and others.

 Mick Jagger, Keith Richards and Ron Wood recognized Waddy’s incredible guitar playing abilities and invited him in 1997 to play on their album “Bridges to Babylon.”
 Waddy is one of very few “outside” guitarists who have ever appeared on a Rolling Stones album.

-As the decade wound to a close, Waddy Wachtel wasn’t about to wind down.
+As the decade wound to a close, Waddy Wachtel wasn’t about to slow down.
 The end of the 90’s found him going into the studio to record with both old friends and new artists.
 He knew he was given a talent and was prepared to take the opportunities to explore new venues.
-In 1998 he appeared in another TV show with friend Joe Walsh, performed live at benefit concerts with Jackson Browne, Warren Zevon and other friends, and took a step in 1999 toward a new adventure......
+In 1998 he also performed live at benefit concerts with Jackson Browne, Warren Zevon and other friends, and took a step toward a new adventure......
 Writing songs and sound tracks for films.
+He worked on the music score for Adam Sandler's film "The Waterboy" which also featured a song he and Joe Walsh wrote for it.

 Everyone was popping corks or bemoaning the Y2K bug as the new century came.
 Waddy Wachtel was wondering what new adventures were going to come his way.
 Many new and unexpected gifts arrived.

-While still busy in the studio recording and exploring the possibilities of all the new computer orchestras available, Waddy Wachtel and his friends Jack Tempchin, Phil Jones and Rick Rosas came up with the idea to play the music they really loved in a small venue in Los Angeles.
+While still busy in the studio recording and exploring the possibilities of all the new computer orchestration available, Waddy Wachtel and his friends Phil Jones and Rick Rosas came up with the idea to play the music they really loved in a small venue in Los Angeles.
 Thus the Monday Nights at the Joint was created in May of 2000, and the Waddy Wachtel Band (with a variety of band members) has continued performing those exciting live shows ever since.

 When approached by his old friend Stevie Nicks to assist her on her new album in 2001, Waddy Wachtel was happy to work on the album and go out with her on her subsequent Trouble in Shangri-La tour with fellow bandmates Lenny Castro, Sharon Celani, Sheryl Crow, Al Ortiz, Scott Plunkett, Carlos Rios, Mark Schulman, Mindy Stein and Brett Tuggle.
 The tour was extremely successful, and Waddy continued to work with Stevie as guitarist and musical director for all her following tours and albums.

-Brief Photo Bio Part 1
+Brief Photo Bio Part 1 1956 - 1987

-Brief Photo Bio Part 3
+Brief Photo Bio Part 3 2002 - 2009

-| Brief Photo Bio 2 | Brief Photo Bio 3 |
+| Brief Photo Bio 2 | Brief Photo Bio 3 | Brief Photo Bio 4 |

-| Return Home | Discography / Credits / Gigs | Articles / Interviews | Photos | Contact | Waddy Wachtel Band | Calendar |
+| Return Home | Discography / Credits / Gigs / Songs | Articles / Interviews | Photos / Videos | Contact | Waddy Wachtel Band | Search | Mailing List |

-Copyright © 2008, Waddy Wachtel.
+Copyright © 2015, Waddy Wachtel.
 All rights reserved.